pascallaliberte/sharpen.page/_posts/2019-11-29-product-yes-no-or-not-yet.md

 ### 3. Is There Non-Consumption?

-This to me is what told me that [colorways.club][site] had a product.
+This to me is what told me that colorways.club had a product.

 Some other people [in the discussion thread on IndieHackers][thread] suggested that Instagram was a competitor of colorways.club.
-I don't believe it is.
+I don't believe it was.
 Instagram comes with a load of anxieties of its own.
 You've got to find feeds that showcase outfits.
 You've got to sell away your privacy.

 For some, Instagram will be one of the "I'll just" statements.

-But for many, and this is the big deal, colorways.club doesn't compete with much else they have in their life.
+But for many, and this was the big deal, colorways.club didn't compete with much else they had in their life.
 Shopping with the girlfriend.
 Walking into a store for suggestions.
 But those have anxieties of their own too.

-I bet there's a lot of non-consumption. **A lot of people not doing _anything_ about their struggle, because there are no suitable alternatives.**
+I bet there was a lot of non-consumption. **A lot of people not doing _anything_ about their struggle, because there were no suitable alternatives.**

-But how will people find out about it?
+But how would people find out about it?

 ### 4. Will People Be Excited to Talk About It?